Fallen colleagues remembered at National Police Memorial Day

 27 September 2022

-Officers joined the Home Secretary and police chiefs, families, friends and former colleagues of the fallen at Waterfront Hall to pay tribute to officers’ commitment, courage and sacrifice.
+Paul and Secretary Jamie McTear joined Kathryn and colleagues and family members from across the country at Waterfront Hall to pay tribute to officers’ commitment, courage and sacrifice.

 Members of the Royal family, who would normally attend, were absent as they are still in mourning for HM Queen Elizabeth II.